Skip to main content

 McGaugh Family Literacy Area

 Read, think, and share ideas about great books!
-This month, we're talking about The Labors of Hercules Beal by Gary D. Schmidt.
+This month, we're talking about Ferris by Kate DiCamillo.
 For children entering 4th - 6th grade.

 Children's Area